Germany's Merkel seen shaking again in Berlin | DW | 27.06.2019

 At one point, she was offered a glass of water, but rejected it.
 Reporters also said she appeared fine when she arrived in German parliament 30 minutes later.

-Merkel's spokesman told reporters that the chancellor will continue to take part in an event to swear in Germany's new justice minister and that she will go ahead with a trip to Japan for the G20 meeting this weekend.
+Merkel's spokesman told reporters that the chancellor will continue to take part in an event to swear in Germany's new justice minister, Christine Lambrecht.
+Merkel will go ahead with a trip to Japan for the G20 meeting this weekend.

 "Everything is taking place as planned.
-The chancellor is well," the spokesman said.
+The chancellor is well," government spokesman Steffen Seibert said.

+She later said she had forgotten to drink enough water during the hot weather at the time, but that she felt better after having three glasses.

-Germany is currently in the grips of a heat wave that has seen scorching temperatures across the country, although the weather cooled off a bit last night in Berlin.
+Germany is currently in the grips of a heat wave that has seen scorching temperatures across the country, although the weather cooled off last night in Berlin.

+A similar case occurred in June 2017 during a visit to Mexico, where Merkel's legs shook while she was being received with military honors, likely due in part to the humidity and the high altitude in Mexico City.

 Later on Thursday, Merkel will fly to Japan for the G20 meeting before heading to Brussels for tense talks about the future leader of the European Commission.